chubbz327/zoe-express/README.md

 	$ cd <APPNAME>
 	$ npm install
 	$ mongod
-	$ DEBUG=<APPNAME> ./bin/www
+	$ nodemon
 	$ # #!
 AKA Bang done!!!!
 Will generate
   1. the the model files mentioned above
   2. add the require and use statements to app.js
   3. create the route js scripts for RESTful CRUD

 ## Contributing

-Please feel free to contribute; you.branteaser("cockout rockout with");
+Please feel free to contribute;

 ### Tools